NashJames/Potions/README.md

 ## Additional Notes

 SVGs are obviously scalable by design, but that statement is not _entirely_ true.
 Icons are a great example.
 If you design something at 16x16 pixels, then scale it to 24x24, it could appear to have blurred edges.
 This is known as `anti-aliasing`, and it's likely you've heard the term before.
 It's the process of blending outer-edge pixels to reduce contrast and create a smoother picture.

-It's not always necessary.
-There is a CSS property known as [`shape-rendering`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/shape-rendering), which can provide a solution in specific situations.
+It's not always helpful.
+Luckily, there is a CSS property known as [`shape-rendering`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/shape-rendering), which can provide a solution in specific situations.
 However, in the case of icons, you may require several additional icon sets for each common size (16x16, 20x20, 24x24, 32x32, etc.) to circumvent the issue.

 ## Acknowledgements